All Collections

-Creating a report template
+Creating a dashboard template

-Creating a report template
+Creating a dashboard template

-Written by Julia Voortman
+Written by Daniel Towers

-Updated over a week ago
+Updated over 7 months ago

-We have created a few pre-set templates for you to start off with, covering metrics such as broken links, unrecognized spellings, and even a League Table of your websites.
+We have created a few preset templates for you to start off with, covering metrics such as broken links, unrecognized spellings, and even a League Table of your websites.

+To start creating a template, select the Templates option in the top-right corner of the Dashboards screen.
 The Templates screen displays a list of all templates that have already been created, along with who created the template.
 Select the purple New template button at the top of the list to begin creating a new template.

 Next, you’ll need to decide what your template should cover.
 You can choose from the following:

 • One website: Most widgets that you can use to build your templates will be based on a single website.
-If you select ‘One website’ when creating your template, any dashboards or reports you later create from this template can only be based on a single website or section.
+If you select ‘One website’ when creating your template, any dashboards or snapshots you later create from this template can only be based on a single website or section.
 You might use this if you want to display specific data about a single website at a time, like instances of unrecognized spellings or broken links.

-• Many websites: If you want to display data across more than one website or section on your dashboards or reports, you’ll need to select ‘Many websites’.
+• Many websites: If you want to display data across more than one website or section on your dashboards or snapshots, you’ll need to select ‘Many websites’.
 This will allow you to select from ‘All websites’ in your Silktide account, ‘Specific websites’, or ‘Tagged websites’ if you’ve already set up groupings based on tags.
 You might use this if you want to look at some higher-level data across more than one website, such as your average accessibility score on a group of websites.

 Once permissions have been set, press the purple Save button to confirm the choices and begin building your template.

-Building the report template
+Building the dashboard template

 So that the template has something to show, it will need to have widgets added to it.
 This can be started by selecting the purple New widget button in the middle of the screen.